How to cite this journal: Author, Date of the post, WMO Conflict Insight, Title of the post, ISSN:

 The People’s War

 Nepal is still in the process of recovering from its decade-long civil war that shook the state between 1996 and 2006.
-In this time, approximately 17,000 people were killed, and more than 100,000 displaced.
+At this time, approximately 17,000 people were killed, and more than 100,000 were displaced.
 The primary victims of war-related murders were civilians, predominantly indigenous people, the rural poor, and the Dalits.
 This group stands at the bottom end of the Hindu caste system.
 During the period of war, violence spread all over Nepal.[8]

 The civil war was characterized by escalating violence between the Government of Nepal’s security forces, such as the military and armed police forces, and the Communist Party of Nepal, the Maoists.[10]
 Through a non-confidence motion in 1994, the back-then leader of the country, Girija Prasad Koirala, was defeated.
 In the elections that followed, a Communist government was formed, which was again dissolved a year later.
 The Maoist revolt initiated their movement in 1996 to abolish the monarchy.
 Importantly, in 2001, numerous of Nepal’s Royal Family members were murdered by Crown Prince Dipendra before committing suicide.
 Therefore, Gyanendra, the king’s brother, becomes the new king.[11]
 The event further facilitated the Maoist movement.
 Following years of battles between the Maoists and the ill-equipped police force, Nepal’s Government announced a national emergency state in 2001 and 2005.
 The declaration was accompanied by numerous restrictions, such as civil liberties.[12]

 In 2006, the conflicting parties created the so-called Comprehensive Peace Agreement, which led to the end of the civil war and initiated a transition phase to become a democratic state.
 In 2008, the monarchy was officially abolished.
-Till now, not all sections of the peace agreement are implemented, and tensions among Maoists and numerous political parties remain a threat to Nepal’s peace.[13]
+Till now, not all sections of the peace agreement have been implemented, and tensions among Maoists and numerous political parties remain a threat to Nepal’s peace.[13]

 In a detailed report, the United Nations Office of the High Commissioner on Human Rights, UN OHCHR, highlights that the civil war was marked by severe violations of international humanitarian law and international human rights treaties.
 Both the Government and the Maoists were involved in the intimidation of villages, contributing to an atmosphere of fear.
 Offenders misused teenagers and children as porters, cooks, and soldiers.[14]

 An additional backlash for the country’s healing process was the 7.8-magnitude earthquake that hit Nepal on April 25, 2015.
 The natural disaster resulted in the death of approximately 9,000 people.
-Tens of thousands of people suffered from the losses of their homes.[15]
+Tens of thousands of people suffered from the loss of their homes.[15]
 Additionally, transportation and communication were severely interrupted; countless people left their homes due to fear of aftershocks.
-Older people, children, women, and people belonging to lower castes were disproportionally high affected.[16]
+Older people, children, women, and people belonging to lower castes were disproportionally highly affected.[16]

 Many people in Nepal argued that the Government took advantage of the chaotic situation in the aftermath of the earthquake to silence opposition voices while creating a long-awaited constitution based on their ideas.
 Specifically, the Madhesi ethnic group protested that their voices were ignored and claimed that the constitution would further enable injustice to go on.
-Due to the resulting protests focusing on Nepal’s South, neighboring India imposed an unofficial border blockade, which was justified with security concerns.[17]
+Due to the resulting protests focusing on Nepal’s South, neighboring India imposed an unofficial border blockade, justified by security concerns.[17]
 As a result, many people, such as police personnel, got killed, and essential goods such as cooking gas, medicine, and petrol were not allowed to enter Nepal.[18]

 Nepal Today: A Need for Healing